Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 Princes Princess ever after is about two princesses who fall in love.
 We follow Sadie who is locked in a tower.
 She is rescued by another princess -Amira.
 Also, Amira rides a pink unicorn.
 It’s just as queer and lovely as it sounds.

 This is such a comforting book to read.
-It deals with some really important topics such as feminism, equality and abusive relationships.
+It deals with some important topics such as feminism, equality and abusive relationships.
 But it does it in such a lighthearted way.

-This is insanely adorable and a really quick read.
+This is insanely adorable and a quick read.
 You can buy the absolutely beautiful hardcover from Amazon -get it here.

 Good reads rating: 4.08